S-Ochoki/S-Ochoki/README.md

 - 👋 Hi, I’m @S-Ochoki
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in Data, AI/ML, and everything software
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on AI/ML
+- 💞️ I’m looking to collaborate on any of the above
 - 📫 How to reach me www.linkedin.com/in/sidneyisoe

 <!---